Shekinah Munanga

-Shekinah Munanga (born 18 December 1997) is a Congolese basketball player, who currently plays for Etoile Angers Basket of the French Nationale Masculine 1.
-Previously, he played for AS Monaco Basket of the LNB Pro A. He mainly played for the Monaco Espoirs, the team of the club's youth section.
-In April 2018, he declared for the 2018 NBA draft.
-In the 2016–17 season, Munanga made his debut in the French professional first tier LNB Pro A with Limoges CSP.
+Shekinah Munanga (born 18 December 1997) is a Congolese professional basketball player for Saint-Quentin of the French LNB Élite.
+Previously, he played for Monaco and the club's youth section, and made his debut in the French professional first tier with Limoges CSP in the 2016–17 season.
+In April 2018, Munanga declared for the 2018 NBA draft, but was not selected in the two rounds.